 The next step when bringing programmatic in-house is to identify who the operators of the platform will be.
 Start by taking a look at the media and digital teams, as they will most likely have more interest.
 Keep in mind that no one went to school for programmatic advertising, so the operator(s) doesn’t need to have years of experience to run a campaign through the platform.
 Additionally, it can be helpful to find an employee who has already worked with system tools like Facebook or Google AdWords, as those systems can easily be translated to RTB operations.
 Look for aptitude, curiosity or simply someone who wants to learn new expertise, gain a point of job differentiation, and upward opportunity.
 Once the operator is chosen, make sure they are documenting and practicing task redundancy with other team members.
 This helps in the case of turnover, so your agency doesn’t lose as much ground if that occurs.

 - Establish Offerings

-Once leadership is made aware of the adoption and your operators are in place, it’s time to determine what types of campaigns you will be running for the various budget levels of your clients.
+Once leadership is made aware of the adoption, and your operators are in place, it’s time to determine what types of campaigns you will be running for the various budget levels of your clients.
 This will help align sales with realistic operations and can help focus the operators for effectiveness and profitability.
-In order to avoid spending too much time on a campaign or making it too complex, determine your RTB offering with a tiered system for different budget ranges.
+To avoid spending too much time on a campaign or making it too complicated, determine your RTB offering with a tiered system for different budget ranges.
 This can help guide not only the operator but also the client in what and how many tactics make the most sense for the campaign.
 Take a look at Choozle’s Campaign Planner Guide to help you with determining the tiers.

 - Give It Time